Tocea/gradle-cpp-plugin/README.md

 ```
 ## Source sets

-The Cpp plugin is used to be used with this kind of structure folders
+The C++ plugin is used to be used with this kind of structure folders

 ```
 project